cnlpete/candybox/README.md

 3. Install the vendor packages afterwards: `php composer.phar install` or `php composer.phar install --dev` if you would like to have the possibility to run tests.
 4. Copy files from "app/config/samples/" to "app/config" and configure your website settings at "app/config/Candy.inc.php".
 5. Execute the "/install/index.php" file.
-If an error occurs, it might be, that you have to give CHMOD 777 to "app/cache" and "app/compile" first.
+If an error occurs, you might have to give CHMOD 777 to `app/` first.
 6. Follow the instructions (also on CHMODs) and make sure, you delete the install folder after installation.